mongodb/specifications/source/unified-test-format/unified-test-format.rst

-The ``failPoint`` operation instructs the test runner to configure a fail point using a "primary" read preference using the specified client entity (fail points are not configured using the internal MongoClient).
+The ``failPoint`` operation instructs the test runner to configure a fail point using a "primary" read preference using the specified client entity (fail points are not configured using an internal MongoClient).

 The following arguments are supported: